7db9a/homegrown-content-addressable-filesystem/README.md

 #### IPFS

 IPFS is good.
 You can create a private network and avoid syncing media files.
 The problem is finding files by name or other metadata, like tags.
-There is IPNS and there is IPFS does have a an API for Mutable File System.
+There is IPNS and IPFS does have an API for Mutable File System.
 In any case, it's too complicated at the moment for me to deal with.
 I need all the names to be the same on all the nodes.
-Syncing that is bad idea.
+Syncing that is a bad idea for my use case.
 I'd rather push and pull to a central 'names repo'.
+That's where jrnl comes in.

 #### Jrnl

 You can tag anything via cli.
-It uses a plain text file, which is perfect for git, and it's easy to search.
+It uses a plain text file, which is perfect for git versioning.

+Why not use a database?
+Because this is super-easy and I can find ipfs files by tags and also search the descriptions I add to each entry.
+I'd probably wouldn't use this if you have something on the order of 10,000,000 files or something.
+Anyway, I can easily parse the jrnl file and migrate to SQL in the future.

-If anyone has figured out how to push or pull ipfs's Mutable File System changes to nodes, tell me and the world.
+If anyone has figured out how to push or pull ipfs' Mutable File System changes to central server, tell me and the world.
 Is [ipfs-blob-store](https://github.com/ipfs-shipyard/ipfs-blob-store) any bit useful for this?
 Again, the 'names repo' should be like a git repo.
 You should be able to push and pull changes to avoid syncing issues.

 ## Setup